bradleyroth1688/thorsignals/SETUP_GUIDE.md

 3. **Update Supabase settings** with your live domain

-Your trading academy is now ready! 🎉
+Your trading is now ready! 🎉